cherrypiejam/typst-cv-template/README.md

 ![demo](cv.png)

-Note: some of contents of the demo are borrowed from [here](https://coda.io/@anni-chai/doc-2-resume-template-draft/peter-parkers-resume-1).
+Note: some of the contents of the demo are borrowed from [here](https://coda.io/@anni-chai/doc-2-resume-template-draft/peter-parkers-resume-1).